 To configure such a project you must set an invoicing rate, a pricelist and a maximum amount on the analytic account for the project.
 The services are then invoiced throughout the project by the different project or account managers, just like projects that are invoiced by time used.
 The managers can apply a refund on the final invoice if the project takes more time to complete than permitted under the contract.

-When the project is finished you can generate the closing invoice using the Final Invoice button on the analytic account.
+When the project is finished you can generate the closing invoice.
 This automatically calculates the final balance of the bill, taking the amounts already charged into account.
 If the amount already invoiced is greater than the maximum agreed amount, then OpenERP generates a draft credit note.

 This approach offers many advantages compared with the traditional methods of invoicing in phases for fixed-price contracts:

 Fixed-price contracts and cost-reimbursable contracts are invoiced in the same way, which makes the company's invoicing process quite simple and systematic even when the projects are mixed.